 Ingredients

-These are the ingredients I used to make this Chicken Cacciatore recipe.
+These are the ingredients you will need to make this Chicken Cacciatore casserole recipe:

 - Chicken pieces